C0DE-ASH/flitter/README.md

 Doing so produces the following:
 ![Solution with leaders highlighted][solution]

 You can clearly see the makeup of this criminal network.
-My sanity check proves correct and all but one of the potential fearless leaders are in large cities.
+1. My sanity check proves correct and all but one of the potential fearless leaders are in large cities.
+2. The three potential criminal employees are on the bottom
+3. The only links shown are relevent, employees to handlers, handlers to middlemen, and middelmen to leaders (although leaders do have links to one another...)

 Additional work needed:
 * properly color and size the final network